kiprasmel/tongoose/README.md

 That's it!
 Now just integrate the generated Interfaces with your Mongoose Schemas!

 Don't know how?
-Head over to the [From 0 to hero](https://github.com/tongoose/tongoose#from-0-to-hero) section - you'll get everything working in less than 5 minutes!
+Head over to the [From 0 to hero](https://github.com/tongoose/tongoose#from-0-to-hero) section - you'll set up a sample TypeScript + Babel project & will learn how to integrate TypeScript with mongoose Schemas!

 ---